-At the same time, the National Resource Network (the Network) knows that cities are, and will continue to be, the key building blocks to American prosperity and the places where families live, work and thrive.
+The National Resource Network (the Network) knows that cities are, and will continue to be, the key building blocks to American prosperity and the places where families live, work and thrive.
 The Network partners with American cities that are rounding the corner from major economic challenges to help them identify and implement new and practical solutions to facilitate their path to economic recovery and growth.
-The firms leading the Network will harness their decades of private sector experience in helping cities identify and attract new private capital, apply business solutions, and forge new partnerships between the public and private sectors.
 The Network provides three core services:

 Access to Peer Networks and New Ideas: The Network convenes and connects local leaders to their peers and other experts solving similar problems across the country.
-Through structured peer networks and innovative uses of technology, the Network empowers creative, collaborative problem solving targeting the toughest economic challenges facing America’s cities.
+Through structured peer networks, the Network empowers creative, collaborative problem solving targeting the toughest economic challenges facing America’s cities.
 The Network also generates real time analysis and policy recommendations that can inform local, state, and federal action.

 On-Line, On-Demand Access to Expertise: The Network’s website provides an unprecedented on-line library of tools, resources, and technical assistance opportunities that support and enhance the work of local leaders.
 It also has launched the country’s first “311” resource for public agency staff working on fiscal, economic, and community development issues in cities across the country.